Flagsmith/terraform-examples/flagsmith-on-ecs/README.md

 ## Deploying Flagsmith to AWS ECS (with whitenoise)

-### This is an example, how can Flagsmith can be hosted,
+### This is an example, how Flagsmith can be hosted,
 ### This is not production ready solution

 ## AWS infrastructure consists of: